MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-aml-integrate.md

    ![Screenshot of the selections to delete a resource group in the Azure portal.](./media/service-aml-integrate/delete-resources.png)

 1. Enter the resource group name.
 Then select **Delete**.
-1. In My Workspace in the Power BI service, delete the report and the related dataset.
+1. In My Workspace in the Power BI service, delete the report and the related semantic model.
 You don't need to delete Power BI Desktop or the report on your computer.
 Power BI Desktop is free.

 ## Next steps